Places

 Shinjuku·¥¥

 Camera store with a massive selection of used film cameras.
+There are a bunch of great camera stores in this area so wander around.

 Skip It IfYou have no interest in photography.